tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

   * **Answer:** Security tools.

-  * **Answer:** Standardized implementations of official ERCs to make developer lives easier.
+  * **Answer:** Standardized implementations of official ERCs to make developers lives easier.

 * What is the difference between fungible and non-fungible?